dburkhardt/viash_web/content/docs/getting_started/what_is_a_viash_component.md

 ## What’s next?

-Now that you understand the basics of how viash works, take a look at how to write your own component:
+Now that you understand the basics of how Viash works, take a look at how to write your own component:

 -   [Creating a Bash component](/docs/creating_components/bash)